metalcarratt/ministry/study/triune-god/readme.md

 > Mt 8:15 And **He touched her hand, and the fever left her**.
 And she arose and served Him.

+Casting out demons

 > Mt 8:16 And when evening fell, they brought to Him many who were demon-possessed, and **He cast out the spirits with a word, and all those who were ill He healed**, So that what was spoken through Isaiah the prophet might be fulfilled, saying, “**He Himself took away our infirmities and bore our diseases**.”

-> Mt 8:20 And Jesus said to him, The foxes have holes, and the birds of heaven have roosts, but **the Son of Man has nowhere to lay His head**.
+> Mt 8:32 And **He said to them, Go!
+And they came out** and went into the hogs.
+And behold, the whole herd rushed down the steep slope into the sea, and they died in the waters.

+Controlling the weather

 > Mt 8:26 And He said to them, Why are you cowardly, you of little faith?
 Then **He arose and rebuked the winds and the sea, and there was a great calm**.
 And the men marveled, saying, **What kind of man is this that even the winds and the sea obey Him**?

-> Mt 8:32 And **He said to them, Go!
-And they came out** and went into the hogs.
-And behold, the whole herd rushed down the steep slope into the sea, and they died in the waters.
+Sojourning on the earth

+> Mt 8:20 And Jesus said to him, The foxes have holes, and the birds of heaven have roosts, but **the Son of Man has nowhere to lay His head**.